-I have scoured the internet for the quintessential fried rice recipe that brings me back to my childhood years with no luck.
-While there are a lot of great ones out there, very few hit all my criteria of what it ought to taste like.
-Memory has a strong attachment to flavors, which is why so many people tend to never stray from favorite recipes passed down from generations.
+I have scoured the internet for the quintessential fried rice recipe.
+While there are a lot of great recipes out there, very few hit all my criteria of what it ought to taste like.

 Growing up, we were fortunate to have friends that lived nearby and also worked with my mom who’s heritage was Vietnamese.
-Her recipe for fried rice was, far and away THE BEST recipe I’d ever tasted.
-Her recipe is the standard by which I judge every other fried rice.
+Her recipe for fried rice was, far and away THE BEST recipe I’d ever tasted, and the standard by which I judge every other fried rice.

 - 2 cups of uncooked Jasmine, long grain rice